Our Mission, Then

 We Still Have Work To Do…

 Please join the Catvocates today.
-Your contribution will help fund these creative programs that reduce overpopulation and find homes for adult cats.
-Imagine a world where every healthy cat – who, by some chance, finds its way to our shelters – finds that “purr-fect match”.
+Your contribution will help fund these creative programs that reduce overpopulation, find homes for cats, and keep pets together with the families that love them.
 That’s the mission of the Catvocates.

-Your support of cat adoption programs at the MSPCA will make a difference in the lives of cats in our area.
+Your support of the MSPCA’s Catvocates will make a difference in the lives of cats.